• Skip to primary navigation

 Instructions

-• Tip in the soya sauce, red chilli sauce, ketchup, salt and black pepper.
-Cook for 5 minutes or until the peppers are soft.
+• Tip in the soy sauce, tomato ketchup, red chilli sauce, and salt and stir the veggies until they are covered with the sauces.

 Tried this recipe?Let us know how it was!